 Who can visit?

-To receive visits, inmates must establish an approved visitor list of verified immediate family members an dup to three (3) additional adults an one (1) clergy.
+To receive visits, inmates must establish an approved visitor list of verified immediate family members and up to three (3) additional adults and one (1) clergy.
 The number of children is not limited.
 However, the accompanying adult is responsible for adequately supervising the children.

 How do I get approved for visitation?